EithonNetwork/EithonStats/README.md

 ## Release history

+### 1.2 (2015-07-09)

+* NEW: Added command "take" that is the reverse of the "add" command.
+* NEW: Added command "reset" that removes all play time for a player.

 ### 1.1 (2015-07-08)

 * CHANGE: When a player is already AFK, going idle does not change anything.